-“There will be something good that the child wants, and something bad that the child wants to avoid.
-We just need to find out what those things are, and start thinking laterally to come up with a solution that provides the good and not the bad.”
+“There will be something good that the child wants, and something bad that they want to avoid.
+We just need to find a way to provide the good and not the bad.”

 – Sarah Fitz-Claridge